 Are you a side sleeper?
 Check out these sleep tips for side sleepers.

 Pillows for Stomach Sleepers

-Stomach sleepers make up about 16% of all sleepers, making it a little more common than back sleeping.
+Stomach sleepers make up about 16 percent of all sleepers, making it more common than back sleeping.
 Sleeping on your stomach is considered one of the worst positions for spinal alignment, but it’s possible to sleep on your stomach without causing profound pressure on your neck and upper back.

 The best pillows for stomach sleepers are:

 - Shredded foam pillows (with plenty of stuffing removed): Shredded foam pillows can make a great choice for stomach sleepers as long as a large portion of the stuffing is removed.
 Most quality shredded foam pillows will come overstuffed, so removing half or more of the foam is easy.
-As a rule, stomach sleepers should aim for their head to be no more than an inch or so off of the mattress unless their body type is such that it creates more space between their head and the mattress.
+As a rule, stomach sleepers should aim for the head to be no more than an inch or so off the mattress, unless your body type is such that more space is needed.

 Are you a stomach sleeper?
 Check out these sleep tips for stomach sleepers.

-No matter what sleep position you prefer, it’s important to have the right mattress that suits your unique sleep needs and preferences.
-If even after choosing the right pillow you still experience back pain or soreness in the morning, your bed might be to blame.
+Even more important is having the right mattress that suits your unique sleep needs and preferences.
+If after choosing the right pillow you still experience back pain or soreness in the morning, your bed might be to blame.
 Do your research and consider replacing your mattress — your body will thank you!